eclipse-archived/unide/website/blog/Template-for-PPMP-transformation.md

 ```bash
 mvn test
 ```
-You'll see the output of the testruns.
+You will see the output of the test runs.
 If it looks like this, it works as expected:
 ```bash
 Tests run: 2, Failures: 0, Errors: 0, Skipped: 0, Time elapsed: 2.846 sec